LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
 If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance